 Note what ChatGPT says.
 Does it know your product?
 Is the description accurate?
 Does it recommend competitors instead?
 This baseline tells you how much work you need to do.

-Better approach: Run a free AEO audit at eurekanav.com/aeo/free-audit — it queries 6 AI engines (not just ChatGPT) and gives you a score from 6 to 18 in 30 seconds.
+Better approach: Run a free AEO audit at eurekanav.com/aeo/free-audit — it queries 6 AI engines (not just ChatGPT) and gives you a Visibility Score from 0 to 100 instantly.

 Step 2: Create an Answer-First Product Page